-The true story of Deng Adut - Sudanese child soldier, refugee, man of hope
+The bestselling biography of Deng Adut - Sudanese child soldier, refugee, Australian lawyer, and man of hope.

-This is an inspiring story of a man who has overcome deadly adversity to become a lawyer and committed worker for the disenfranchised, helping refugees in Western Sydney.
-It is an important reminder of the power of compassion and the benefit to us all when we open our doors and our hearts to fleeing war, persecution and trauma.
+Songs of a War Boy is the inspirational story of a young man who has overcome unthinkable adversity to become a lawyer, refugee advocate and NSW Australian of the Year.
+Deng's memoir is an important reminder of the power of compassion and the benefit to us all when we open our doors and our hearts to those fleeing war, persecution and pain.

 Refugee advocate and lawyer Deng Thiak Adut arrived in Australia as a refugee in 1998.
 His first book, Songs of a War Boy, details his harrowing experience as a child soldier in Sudan.
 In 2016 he was selected to give the prestigious Australia Day Address at the Sydney Conservatorium of Music.
 He is the co-founder of AC Law Group, a law firm known for its commitment to the communities of Western Sydney.
 To honour his brother, Deng established the John Mac Foundation to further education and justice in Australia and Sudan, including providing university scholarships for people from refugee backgrounds.
 In 2017 he was named NSW Australian of the Year.